 WHC Membership Certificate

-Established in 2006, IFRC has started its operation as Halal certification body in Malaysia certifying local and export products, local and international food premises as well as food chains.
+Established in 2006, IFRC has started its operation as Halal certification body in Malaysia certifying local and exports products, local and international for premises as well as food chains.

 In 2008, IFRC was granted a full membership by WHC, a federation of global Halal certifiers, which made IFRC certificate acceptable worldwide.
 With this membership, IFRC is affiliated with Islamic Councils and Associations of 25 other members from all over the World such as China, Turkey, South africa, USA, Pakistan, Russia, Germany etc. and recognised by the respective countries.